“Madeline gets tan in an hour. It takes me all summer!”

 And when we can get the same improvements for darker skin without actual laser, that’s where we go.

 Take laser hair removal, for instance.
 (And yes, you need a laser to create focused heat in the follicle.)
-For light skins we use one type of filter and for dark skins, another.
+For light skins, we use one type of filter and for dark skins, another.
 Dark skin is also treated at lower levels so the message to the melanin cells is muted.

-That’s one of the reason dark skins require more sessions to get good levels of hair reduction than light skins.
+That’s one of the reasons dark skins require more sessions to get good levels of hair reduction than light skins.
 Another is that dark ( or tanned) skin is more easily burned if the energies aren’t turned down.

 The one area that we need to take special care to treat with the right technology is the face.
 For instance, reducing acne scars only to trade them for dark patches is hardly the best exchange.
 Who wants brown spots where scars used to be?